 Although this recipe calls for peanut and peanut butter flavors, the idea would work great with many other candy combinations -- peppermint patties, red and green M&M's, and starlight mints for a winter theme or mini marshmallows, graham cracker crumbles, and M&M's for a s'mores treat.

 What do you do with leftover Halloween candy?

 • Make It!
-Halloween Peanut Butter and Toffee Candy Bar at Epicurious
+Halloween Peanut Butter and Toffee Candy Bar

 Related: Trick or Treat!
 What's Your Favorite Halloween Candy?